How To Install A Shower Pan

 Efficiency and Quality Control:

-Traditional tile-and-mortar shower bases are subject to human error on-site.
-The slope might be slightly off, or the waterproofing membrane might be nicked by a tool.
-Prefabricated shower pans from Mesa are manufactured in controlled environments.
-The slope is mathematically perfect, and the material is tested for water tightness before it ever leaves the factory.
+Typical tile-and-mortar shower bases undergo human error on-site.
+The incline may be somewhat off, or the waterproofing membrane layer could be nicked by a device.
+Built shower pans from Mesa are made in regulated atmospheres.
+The incline is mathematically excellent, and the material is tested for water tightness prior to it ever leaves the manufacturing facility.

 Reduced Labor Costs:

-A prefabricated shower pan can be installed in approximately 1 to 2 hours, whereas a custom tile base requires several days of labor (framing, pre-slope, liner, final slope, tiling, and grouting).
-For developers, this reduction in labor hours is a significant economic advantage.
+A prefabricated shower pan can be mounted in around 1 to 2 hours, whereas a custom tile base needs several days of labor (framing, pre-slope, lining, final slope, tiling, and grouting).
+For programmers, this decrease in labor hours is a significant financial advantage.

 9. FAQs